Web3MQ/madara-blockstm/README.md

 🎁 Prepared block for proposing at 9850 (999 ms) [hash: 0xbb3a836dc1bcc5902239d664a725a0ca0ec50e87940a86e2df4fa4cdd0306c6d; parent_hash: 0x1ded…a7d6; ⚡️⚡️⚡️extrinsics (994)
 ```
 This indicates that, with the 4-threaded blockSTM executor, it took 999ms for 994 transactions.
-Therefore, we can conclude that the processing speed of the native serial processor is 1ms/Tx.
+Therefore, we can conclude that the processing speed of the 4-threaded blockSTM executor is 1ms/Tx.

 ### Comparing TPS
 The table below compares the TPS of various executors.